Will-Helliwell/bank_tech_test/README.md

 - `your_account_name.print_statement`
   - Prints a table in the console.
 Each represents a single transaction, and columns show the date it was made, debit amount, credit amount and resulting account balance.

+#### Running Tests

+- `rspec` (must be in root folder)
+- All tests passing
+- Coverage:
+  - 100%
+  - 17 unit tests
+  - 2 feature tests, including 'acceptance criteria' from original specification.

 ## Spec Interpretation

+### Aproach Taken

+- Simple class plan (below) to get an idea of the overall structure
+- Then followed the TDD process, using the user stories as a scaffold

 ### Application Type